RoryAJames/CalgarySingleFamilyPermits/README.md

 **Part 2)** Exploring the data, uncovering and analyzing trends, and gaining insights into the single family housing market.

-**Part 3)** Build a cost prediction model to predict the project cost of a single family house where the user specifies the variables.
+**Part 3)** Built a cost prediction model to predict the project cost of a single family house where the user specifies the variables.

 ## The Data: